atom/github/docs/rfcs/XXX-pull-request-review.md

 * The comment's position is calculated from the position acquired by the GitHub API response, modified based on the git diff of that file (following renames) between the owning review's attached commit and the current state of the working copy (including any local modifications).
 Once created, the associated marker will also track unsaved modifications to the file in real time.
 * The up and down arrow buttons navigate to the next and previous review comments within this review within their respective TextEditors.
-* The "diff" button navigates to the "Changes" tab of the corresponding pull request's `IssueishPaneItem`, expands the owning review, and scrolls to center the same comment within that view.
+* The "diff" button navigates to the corresponding pull request's `IssueishDetailItem` and scrolls to center the same comment within that view.

 Hovering along the gutter within a pull request diff region reveals a `+` icon, which may be clicked to begin a new review: